sschmaus/M20_ecam_assembly/README.md

 WIP python script to reassemble the tiled images from the Mars 2020 engineering cameras.

-The current implementation is very hacky and overly complicated but produces good results most of the time.
+The current implementation is very hacky and overly complicated and is in desperate need of a rewrite.

+However, it but produces very good results for normal 2x2 and 4x4 tiled ECAM images

 ## Installation